ACOyster/Orbital-Fixation/README.md

 - Braking rate increased from 25 to 30
 - Cost decreased from 4000 to 500
 - Health decreased from 1100 to 250
-- Energy consumption decreased from 3000/s to 600/s
+- Energy consumption decreased from 3000/s to 800/s
 - Remove splash
 - Changed into a T1 unit
+- Added small energy production

 ##### Omega
 - Max speed increased from 15 to 35